gradle/speed-challenge/README.md

 ### Step 2

+Note:  For instructions on **Gradle 5.x and previous**, please see the instructions here: https://docs.gradle.com/enterprise/gradle-plugin/

-Connect your project to our events server by adding the following to your settings.gradle file:
+Connect your project to our events server by adding the following to your settings.gradle or settings.gradle.kts file:

+**Groovy**

+settings.gradle
 ```
 plugins {
    id 'com.gradle.enterprise' version '3.7'